 The Joint Strategic Needs Assessment (JSNA) aims to provide robust evidence of health needs of our population in order to improve health and wellbeing of Enfield.
 It informs the way in which decisions about health, wellbeing and social care services are planned and arranged.

 What is JSNA?

 The JSNA is an on-going process that identifies the current and future health and wellbeing needs of the local population.
-This is why we are developing our JSNA as web-based resources with interactive tools and profiles.
-It is currently under development and new profiles will be added as they complete.
+We have developed our JSNA as web-based resources with interactive tools and profiles.
+New and updated profiles will be added on an ongoing basis.
 Please subscribe to our mailing list if you want to receive any updates on new profiles.

 Enfield JSNA is…

 - Accessible – Available to wide range of audience.
 Provides easy to digest, meaningful information.